CapricanDRJ/HadesStarCommunityData/docs/corp/8a3aea3b3dacfd3dcdb402e896204557e250b07b8a5e04b5814600c66cc1a25b/index.md

 ```
 Renowned Interstellar Killers...
-We Are Life-Takers & Heartbreakers...
-We’ll Shoot You Full Of Holes & Fill You Full Of Lead... <b>FOR SPARTA...</b>
+We Are Life-Takers & Heartbreakers..
+.
+We’ll Shoot You Full Of Holes & Fill You Full Of Lead... <b>FOR SPA
+RTA...</b>

---------- We are Active in Dark Nebula ---------
+--------- We are Active in Dark Nebula ---------}
 ```
 ### [Discord](https://discord.gg/YHtMuQK)
 ### Whitestar Bonus ❌